eepj/stm32-ds1307/README.md

 ## Known issues
 * Day of week fails to update at mindnight on March 1, 2020.
 This does not appear to recur in any other leap year.
+* Avoid using user RAM registers 0x08 to 0x10 as those are reserved for this library.